OpenStarbound/OpenStarbound/README.md

     * There will be a folder called <b>dist</b>.
 Inside dist will be your game files, but you still need to do a few more things to run it.
     * First, in the OpenStarbound-main folder, there will be lib.
 Open lib, and open the osx folder.
 Inside is libsteam_api.dylib.
 Copy this file, and paste it into OpenStarbound-main/dist, so that it is in the same directory as the game files.
     * Navigate back to OpenStarbound-main/lib/osx, and open up the folder arm64.
 Here, rename libdiscord_game_sdk.dylib to discord_game_sdk.dylib.
 The name must be that, or else the game won't be able to load.
+    * Grab the packed.pak file from your current Starbound install.
+It will be located in the assets folder.
+Copy that file into OpenStarbound-main/assets.
     * You can now run the game.
 If it says unverified developer, open up the same folder where the game is in in the terminal. ` xattr -d com.apple.quarantine starbound `, which will get rid of the lock on the file.
 If that doesn't work, run ` sudo spctl --master-disable ` to allow all unverified apps.
   </details>
   <details>